Leading Residential Mental Health Facility in Tennessee

 Many years ago, our founder saw a need for better services and more personalized care within substance abuse and mental health treatment centers.
 The core natures and creative instincts of people were not being served to their fullest potential.
 The industry strives to do its best.

 After many years of assessing and evaluating services, resources, treatment modalities, and programs, our founder discovered a more in-depth method of treating people struggling.
-Now in hopes of receiving better outcomes, TRUE is Joint Commission accredited and sets out to revive the heartbeat of recovery by motivating the communities to be a thriving source providing better resources for recovery.
+Now in hopes of creating better outcomes, TRUE sets out to revive the heartbeat of recovery by motivating the communities to be a thriving source that provides better resources for recovery.

-TRUE has established a program that examines all four physical, emotional, mental, and spiritual well-being elements.
+TRUE has established a program that examines all four elements of physical, emotional, mental, and spiritual well-being.
 We leave you or your loved one in a position to strive for success, leaving no room for the possibility of compromise in life.

 Our treatment teams develop individualized programs and goals for each client.
 We understand that a program that works for one person will not meet the needs of another.
-From adolescents to adults, we meet each client where they are.
+Through our comprehensive emotional memory assessment, we create customized treatment plans that meet each client where they are.

 Sober Living Homes